Reports To: Chief Advancement Officer (CAO)

-- Conceptualize and carry out donor cultivation activities, including NYSCI’s annual Gala and other events, including dinners, lunches, salons, and other tie-ins with NYSCI activities and exhibitions (both independently and in collaboration with event vendors).
+- In partnership with Manager of Institutional Advancement Events and Engagement, conceptualize and carry-out donor cultivation activities, including NYSCI’s annual Gala and other events, including dinners, lunches, salons, and other tie-ins with NYSCI activities and exhibitions and corporate partner volunteer and special events (both independently and in collaboration with event vendors).
 Create personalized fundraising collateral, including invitation letters and follow-up materials for individual funders.

 - Coordinate with internal leaders and staff to ensure broader organizational strategies, messaging, and goals are integrated into all aspects of special events and projects.

 - Management and oversight of three positions, Sr. Manager of Corporate Engagement, Manager of Institutional Advancement Events and Engagement, and Manager of Memberships.

 - 10-plus years of professional experience in a nonprofit organization; demonstrated success in a development function (managing and forging relationships with multiple donor sources)

 - Tangible experience of having expanded and cultivated existing donor relationships over time

 - Excellent communication skills, both written and oral; ability to influence and engage a wide range of donors and build long-term relationships